OpenWaterNetwork/SWATPlus-Toolbox/README.md

 # SWATPlus-Toolbox
-This is the new release of the adaptation of JAMES+
+This is the new program for to help with SWAT+ modelling, an update of JAMES+